C2SM/processing-chain/docs/howtorun.rst

 can also be launched separately if desired.
 Note that the driver currently only covers the ``icon-test-euler`` case.

+``icon-test-euler`` reads its grid, extpar and ERA5 files from ``/cluster/work/climate/icon_input/processing-chain/icon-test-euler``.
+``testing/scripts/stage_icon-test-euler_input.sh`` copies them there from their sources on Euler and only has to run once per system.
+The remaining test cases still use the input archive fetched by ``testing/scripts/get_data.sh``.

 The ICON executable is not built by the Processing Chain.
 On Euler a pre-built one is provided at ``/cluster/work/climate/icon_input/icon-model/release-2026.04-public/bin/icon``